Logo

 1. Connecting Salesforce to a Marketing Platform

-Salesforce is also linked to marketing tools, such as Mailchimp or Pardot, through APIs or connectors.
-This connection lets both tools pass data automatically.
+Salesforce is also connected to marketing tools, such as Mailchimp or Pardot, through APIs or connectors.
+This connection allows both tools to pass data automatically.

 2. Launching a Marketing Campaign

-Emails, ads, or forms are sent or shown to leads using the marketing platform.
+Emails, ads, or forms are sent or shown to leads through the marketing platform.
 These campaigns are tracked from the first interaction.

 3. Tracking Lead Actions in Real-Time

-When a person opens an email, clicks a link, or submits a form, the marketing tool records their actions immediately.
+When a person opens an email, clicks a link, or submits a form, the marketing tool immediately records their actions.

 4. Sending Data from Marketing Tool to Salesforce

-All tracked actions are pushed into Salesforce without manual work.
-This keeps contact records up to date based on behaviour.
+All tracked actions are automatically pushed into Salesforce, keeping contact records up to date based on behavior.

 5. Updating the Lead or Contact Profile in Salesforce